marioary/anbernic-h700-fw-comparing/README.md

 - Has a lot of customization options
 - Multilingual
 ### Cons:
-- No support for rg34xx
 - Has ramdom freezing issues
 - Longer boot times
-- PortMaster support
+- No PortMaster support
 - No HDMI support
 - No wifi profiles support
 - No wifi WPA3 support (will fixed)
-- No sleep mode
+- ?
+No sleep mode
-- No community themes
 - No community apps

 --------------------